zankia/damas-core/Scripting.md

-Libraries for Python and Javascript languages are provided in order to access a server remotely, interface its methods and process the JSON results using the language native objects.
+We provide the libraries for the Python and Javascript languages to access the damas-core server remotely, and interface its methods and the JSON results using the language native objects.
 Once you get a working environment for scripting, you can visit the [[API documentation|API]] for a complete reference about the available methods.

 ## Setup Python Environment
 The _requests_ module needs to be installed.